Spiritual Benefits of Regular Salah in Dandenong

 All mosques in Dandenong are built facing the Kaaba.
 You can verify your Qibla direction by observing the prayer lines (sutrah) at your local mosque.

-Using University of Islamic Sciences, Karachi calculation method, Fajr time for Dandenong is determined by the angle of the sun below the horizon.
-This ensures accurate prayer times for the community.
+Fajr prayer time in Dandenong, Australia begins at dawn and ends just before sunrise.
+Using the University of Islamic Sciences, Karachi calculation method, the Fajr time is determined by the angle of the sun below the horizon.
+This is the first prayer of the day and consists of 2 rakats.